Link Lee Mansion: Historic Houston Landmark

 Ed was an avid yachtsman and spent many happy days with family and friends aboard the family yacht, the Lady Raye.
 Ed consistently gave of himself to his family, his church, and his community.

-The University of St. Thomas had come a long way since 1947 when the Basilian Fathers first opened this institution of higher learning on 23 acres.
-That first year there were only 42 full-time students and 28 part-time ones.
+The University of St. Thomas had come a long way since 1947.
+That is when the Basilian Fathers first opened this institution of higher learning on 23 acres.
+In that first year, there were only 42 full-time students and 28 part-time ones.
 Now the yearly enrollment accommodates over 3,400 students with a student-faculty ratio of 9:1.
 Baccalaureate, as well as masters and doctoral degrees, are awarded in several different fields of study.

-According to a Houston Chronicle article, the wife of the current 8th president of St. Thomas University is engaged in raising money for an extensive restoration and renovation project.
+According to a Houston Chronicle article, the wife of the current 8th president of St. Thomas University is raising money for an extensive restoration and renovation project.
 This grand old structure has a leaky roof and leaky pipes.
 Some of the beautiful terra cotta ornamentations is disintegrating.
-Marianne Ivany hopes to restore this beautiful mansion to its former glory with additional improvements such as central air conditioning and a two-story elevator.
+Marianne Ivany hopes to restore this beautiful mansion to its former glory.
+Additional improvements, such as central air conditioning and a two-story elevator, will eventually be made.

-Visitors can view the Link-Lee mansion which is on the National Register of Historic Places and is also a Texas Historic Landmark at the corner of Montrose Boulevard and West Alabama.
+Visitors can view the Link-Lee mansion which is on the National Register of Historic Places.
+It is also a Texas Historic Landmark which is at the corner of Montrose Boulevard and West Alabama.
 The address is 3800 Montrose Blvd., Houston, Texas 77006.
 It is one of the many historic buildings in the Houston metropolitan area.